 Springs Stewardship

-Improving springs stewardship requires careful assessment, planning, implementation, and monitoring, all of which are best when based on rigorous scientific inventory.
-Our approach acknowledges that many springs are under active anthropogenic (human) management, which is necessary for human well-being and is often fully intentional.
-While such use is recognized and respected, SSI suggests springs be managed more sustainably to support ecological functions as well as provide goods and services for society.
+Improving springs stewardship requires careful assessment, planning, implementation, and monitoring, all of which are best when based on scientific information.
+Our approach acknowledges that many springs are under active human management, which is necessary for human well-being and is often fully intentional.
+While we recognize and respect the ecosystem services provided by springs, we believe they can be managed more sustainably to support both ecological function human use.

 Pakoon Spring, Arizona in 2007.
 Restoration began in 2007 and the spring is responding positively.
 Photo courtesy of the Grand Canyon Wildlands Council.